carbeck/ayerigrammar/README.md

 This is a renewed effort, started in July 2016, to revise and to expand on what can be found on the internet as _A Grammar of Ayeri_ ([PDF, January 2011](https://rawgit.com/carbeck/ayerigrammar/master/misc/ayeri_grammar_2011.pdf)).
 You can also take a look at the [most recently compiled PDF of the current working draft](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf) (see the [file's history](https://github.com/carbeck/ayerigrammar/commits/master/grammar.pdf)).
 Ayeri is a fictional language (a "conlang") which I have been developing since December 2003.
 Work on this project basically serves as a creative outlet to my ongoing interest in linguistics.

 I had been leaving the earlier grammar document in a very sorry and unfinished state for over 5 years before finally returning to it, prompted by a [class on constructed languages](http://www.sfs.uni-tuebingen.de/~abuch/16ss/conlang.html) at the University of Tübingen in the summer semester of 2016, which used Ayeri as one of its objects of study.
-The work presented here is mostly a complete rewrite of the old grammar sketch from scratch, not merely an extention.
+The work presented here is mostly a complete rewrite of the old grammar sketch from scratch, not merely an extension.

 I hope that by using LaTeX and GitHub, the whole process of editing will be more easy to handle and more transparent than when I was trying to work with one big LibreOffice document before.
-If you feel inclined to do so, you can [report issues on Github](https://github.com/carbeck/ayerigrammar/issues).
+If you feel inclined to do so, you can [report issues on GitHub](https://github.com/carbeck/ayerigrammar/issues).

 Currently working on
 ====================

 **WARNING**: This is work heavily in progress!
-The following part(s) are currently being proofread for a second time, since there are still some typoes and inattentive gibberish in need of unknotting here and there:
+The following part(s) are currently being proofread for a second time, since there are still some typos, inattentive gibberish, and odd-looking page breaks in need of fixing here and there:

 * Grammatical Categories (`chapters/gramcat.tex`)
-   * Adjectives
+   * Verbs

 The [sections not currently worked on](https://github.com/carbeck/ayerigrammar#table-of-contents) have been proofread at least once, by myself.
 They should already provide useful information, however, I may still make changes if I notice something to be wrong or information to be missing or inconsistent.
 Note that I am not a native English speaker; corrections are thus welcome.